Project Mohole: Legacy

 Phase One proved that both the technology and expertise were available to drill into the Earth's mantle.
 It was intended as the experimental phase of the project, and, by developing and employing dynamic positioning of ships during drilling, succeeded in drilling to a depth of 601 ft below the sea floor.
 While Project Mohole was not successful, the idea led to projects such as NSF's Deep Sea Drilling Project, and attempts to drill to extraordinary depths have continued.

-The sci-fi novel series Red Mars has several deep holes in the Martian crust called Moholes.
+The sci-fi Mars novel series has several deep holes in the Martian crust called Moholes.
 They are deep enough that the hole becomes hot from the mantle and provides heat to the thin Martian atmosphere.

 The 1970 Doctor Who serial Inferno, which also deals with a scientific effort to drill into the Earth's crust, was inspired by Project Mohole.